-The project is support by the National Health and Medical Research Council and supported by partner organisation James Cook University.
+The project was supported by the National Health and Medical Research Council and supported by partner organisation James Cook University.

-The project will take a systems wide approach, planning, implementing and evaluating action to address health workforce will occur through a number of objectives:
+The project took a systems wide approach, planning, implementing and evaluating action to address health workforce through a number of objectives:

 - Engaging community members, health service managers or boards, and partner organisations in designing and implementing ground-up approaches to strengthen systems for enhanced continuity of health care and trusting relationships.